giokoguashvili/resume/README.md

 Web Development entity-framwork, windows-azure
 Our clients wanted a ticketing system with maps

-I built maps using SVG and Javascript and back-end on C# with my team members
+I built maps using SVG and Javascript and back-end on C# with my team members.

 My responsibilities:
 - Selecting which technology stack to be used